 April 1945: Gregor Hecker, 19 years of age, reaches the outskirts of Berlin as part of the Red Army's scouting team.
 Having fled Germany with his family when he was eight, he is confronted ...
 See full summary »

 Srulik, an eight-year-old boy, flees from the Warsaw ghetto in 1942.
 He attempts to survive, at first alone in the forest, and then as a Christian orphan named Jurek on a Polish farm. ...
 See full summary »

-As rumors reach them that the Allied armies are advancing on their concentration camp at Buchenwald, Polish prosoners renew their feeble hope for survival and freedom.
+As rumors reach them that the Allied armies are advancing on their concentration camp at Buchenwald, Polish prisoners renew their feeble hope for survival and freedom.
 When a group of prisoners is transferred from Auschwitz, a four-year-old child is smuggled into the camp in a valise.
-Born at Auschwitz, he is Jewish and will be killed if discovred.
-A group of prisoners decide to protect the child, from the searching Germans, and although the kapos cannot smuggle the boy out of Buchenwald, they manage to hide him---moving from one place to another within the camp as the Nazis comb it.
+Born at Auschwitz, he is Jewish and will be killed if discovered.
+A group of prisoners decide to protect the child from the searching Germans, and although the kapos cannot smuggle the boy out of Buchenwald, they manage to hide him--moving from one place to another within the camp as the Nazis comb it.
 Threats and torture by SS men fail to turn up the boy who becomes a symbol of the struggle between captives and captors.
 Written by

 Les Adams <email@example.com>